sg3des/nmns/README.md

 ## Decription
 This is dir/file database, tables is the directory, field - files in them.

-To create the database required json file describing the structure:
+To create the database is required json file describing the structure:

 	{
 		"Table": {